lr/directory-service-grails-plugin/README.md

 ### Directory DIT Map

-The `ds.dit` is another Map that is literally a map of your directory.
+The `grails.plugins.directoryservice.dit` is another Map that is literally a map of your directory.
 Of course, you only need to map out the areas of your directory that you want to use.
 For instance, for the above two sources, we might have a few sections that we want to define: `people`, `departments`, `accounts`, and `groups` (at least one type of group).

 The `ds.dit` uses the following syntax:

 <pre>
-ds.dit = [
+grails.plugins.directoryservice.dit = [
     'base DN of the branch':[
         'singular': String,
         'plural': String,